litmusautomation/imc-gcp-marketplace/docs/create-infra-from-cli.md

 ## Create the GCP services

-The following section walks you through how to create the IMC's required GCP services from the command-line.
+The following section walks you through how to create the MC's required GCP services from the command-line.

 ### Enable the required GCP APIs